BlueBrain/nexus-cli/README.md

 * show-identities: show identities that can be added in ACLs
 * show-permissions: show permissions that can be added in ACLs
 * make-public: make a project public to the world
+* append: add permission to a given identity (group, user, authenticated, anonymous)
+* subtract: remove permission from a given identity (group, user, authenticated, anonymous)

+## realms
+* list: list all realms
+* create: create a new realm
+* fetch: show the json payload of a realm
+* update: update a realm configuration
+* deprecate: deprecate a realm
+* select: select the default realm
+* current: show the selected realm